-CSZ Model Specifications.
-The sizes of the earthquake and its resultant tsunami are primarily driven by the amount and geometry of the slip that takes place when the North American Plate snaps westward over the Juan de Fuca Plate during a CSZ event.
+CSZ Model Specifications: The sizes of the earthquake and its resultant tsunami are primarily driven by the amount and geometry of the slip that takes place when the North American Plate snaps westward over the Juan de Fuca Plate during a CSZ event.
 DOGAMI has modeled a wide range of earthquake and tsunami sizes that take into account different fault geometries that could amplify the amount of seawater displacement and increase tsunami inundation.
-Seismic geophysical profiles show that there may be a steep splay fault running nearly Ocean, resulting in an increase of the tsunami inundation onshore in
+Seismic geophysical profiles show that there may be a steep splay fault running nearly Ocean, resulting in an increase of the tsunami inundation onshore in scenarios at the profile locations shown on this map.
 Oregon.
 DOGAMI has also incorporated physical evidence that suggests that portions of the coast may drop 4 to 10 feet during the earthquake; this effect is known as subsidence.
 Detailed information on fault geometries, subsidence, computer models, and the methodology used to create the tsunami scenarios presented on this map can be found in DOGAMI Special Papers 41 (Priest and others, 2009) and 43 (Witter and